miklevin/MikeLev.in/_posts/2025-03-29-vim-macro-to-lua.md

 ...that is, *until you need to refine your recorded macros.*

 For you see, like many other text editing environments, you can record and play back your keystrokes in vim.
-But when you do, they go into something called the vim buffer and become very hard to edit and refine.
+But when you do, they become very hard to edit and refine.

 For example, I just wrote a macro to replace the text `<think>` with `&lt;think&gt;` so I can rapidly capture an AI thinking model's output from,